Canterbury farmers are worried proposed immigration cuts will leave them unable to staff their operations.

 He wanted migrant farm workers to be considered as mid-skilled workers rather than lower-skilled.

-Minister for Immigration Iain Lees-Galloway said Labour’s immigration policy would ease the pressure of record population growth.
+Immigration minister Iain Lees-Galloway said Labour’s immigration policy would ease the pressure of record population growth.

 Last year 130,000 migrants arrived in New Zealand.